Web Development 701 ~ Frameworks and VirtualBox

 chmod -R 777 <project_name>

-To serve the website on localhost change to the project directory then enter php artisan serve
+To serve the website on localhost change to the project directory then enter php artisan serve.

 Now for meteor… Again a quick ddg search resulted in a post on askubuntu.
 The steps are as follows…